MedBlog

 Life cycle of a coronavirus: How respiratory illnesses harm the body

-COVID; Prevention
+COVID; Heart

 'If people who are resistant to mask wearing and getting vaccinated could see what I see every day – a hospital full of children in pain, some struggling to breathe; exhausted health care workers; parents stricken with fear and guilt – I believe most of them would change their behaviors.'